 It is a tragedy that the world we live in today discourages contemplation, even ruthlessly suppresses it.
 The machine-world of humans does not require that people think, only that they do as they are told, as obedient slaves.
 The most frequent complaint from our students is that they simply do not have enough time.
 And yet time is not a commodity, it is not even a thing in itself!
 What they really mean is that they are the slaves of a machine that controls every aspect of what they vainly think of as their ‘life’, from the moment they are born to the moment they die.

-We sometimes hear of persons having a ‘career field’ in the realm of the occult.
+We sometimes hear of persons having a ‘career field’ in the realm of the esoteric, which is of course a contradiction in terms.
 Such a person is either completely insane or is out to take money from fools.
-Most often, it is the latter case although there is ground for counting that as insanity too, only it happens to be a kind of insanity that is considered to be quite normal in the world today.
+Most often it is the latter case although there is ground for counting that as insanity too, only it happens to be a kind of insanity that is considered to be quite normal in the world today.
 That world has now reached the apotheosis of personal development, it is called isolationism.
-When we refer to the realm of the occult, we mean the Great Work—otherwise we are talking about ordinary hypnotism, the work of advertising agencies, media barons, governments and corporations.
-That kind of ‘black magic’ is a perfectly ordinary thing in this final phase of the age of Kali Yuga.
-If aspiration is to gratify the needs and wishes of the person, then it is a force of anti-initiation dressed up as something spiritual or holy.
-It is the worst kind of fraud.
-There is then, a pressing and urgent need for a Great Work.
-There is no real meaning in anything else.

 1. Advaita means ‘Not Two’, Non-Dualism.
 As a rational philosophy its argument is a numerical one.
 As a polemic against the apparent dualism of the polymorphic gods of previous times, which philosophers no longer understood, Advaita affirms the ‘One’, the Monad.
 The ‘One’ is the false crown of the Abyss, put in Qabalistic terms—it is a rational supposition.
 Advaita is then not different from monotheism.

 3. Chaos is derived from the Greek for ‘vast chasm, void’ (καος).
-The modern useage, and that used in physics, is therefore an ignorant corruption, for it did not mean ‘random or disorganised force’ and was the name of a god (Egyptian neter, ‘principle’).
-We use the word in the sense that Crowley intended.
+We use the word here in the conventional sense that Crowley intended.
+The conventional useage, and that used in physics, is a modern corruption, however.
+Originally, chaos did not mean ‘random or disorganised force’ and was the name of a god (Egyptian neter, ‘principle’).

 4. Schopenhauer proposed that thought shapes reality (The World as Will and Representation, 1818).
 It does not, but it cannot be argued that thought shapes the human world.
 See ‘Lapis Philosophorum’, Babalon Unveiled.